canmom/vector/VECTOR-ch9.md

 "CERULEAN!
 Please, for fuck's sake!"
 CHIASMUS again.
 Theosebeia lets the drama play out.
 "Hell, For CORAL's sake."

 "Don't!"
 CERULEAN's voice is acid.
-"She wouldn't accept this.
-But... we don't need to kill her."
+"She wouldn't accept this."

+"For Viv's sake then.
+And CROSSROADS We have a home here...
+We don't have to kill her."

+"Oh..."
+CERULEAN suddenly grins, too wide.
+"We *don't* have to kill her!"

 "I can---" Theosebeia doesn't get to add another lie.
 Searing pain ricochets across her body.
 Mutely, she watches herself fall to the ground, cut tendons and oozing blood.
 CORAL flicks her sword, disappears it...